PentiumSilver/Stake-Shuffle-Dice-Reverse-Martingale-Calculator-Simulator/README.md

 1.)
 Install the Tampermonkey browser extension.
 If you don't already have Tampermonkey installed as a browser extension, you can pick it up here: https://www.tampermonkey.net/

 2.)
-Create a new Tampermonkey.
+Create a new Tampermonkey script.

 3.)
 Delete the pre generated code from the newly created script.